Google Ads Guide – How to Set up an Account & Campaigns

 Google Ads Guide Auctions

-Getting the most out of your AdWords
+Getting the most out of your Google Ads

 Google expects your content to be relevant to the keywords you’re using, so it’s vital that your landing page content is regularly updated to provide users with insightful, accurate and creative content.
 When your site or landing page content is relevant to the keywords in your ads, you’re also likely to convert customers more easily as you’re providing exactly what they were searching for.